SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 ### Deployment fine tuning:
 Variables starting with **deploy_** are used to choose if a server or component is enabled or not (true/false).
 They are set to **true** as a general default in the section **all**. <br>
-Setting it to **false**  no host will be deployed with that component at all.
+Setting it to **false**  no host will be deployed with that component at all all.

+If for a **Server Component** is either no host given or the deploy_ variable is set to false the service will be stopped and the firewall port dissabled (In case it ws running before).
+This is also true for all depending exporter (for Prometheus) or promtail services (for Loki) on the agent hosts.

 The variables **deploy_** can also be used to disable/enable components for single hosts under a host entry. <br>Here is a example: